Fragsurf/airaccel/README.md

 ## What else?

 Bunnyhop and surf have thrived for a very long time thanks to the passion of its community.
 We want to continue that, and give creators the tools they need to build awesome maps.
 Graybox is a modern level editor designed for [Fragsurf](https://store.steampowered.com/app/1033410/Fragsurf/) and AIRACCEL.

-Graybox will be open sourced as well at a later date.
+[Graybox](https://github.com/Fragsurf/graybox) is also open source.

 ## Contribute